davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

    > 2736.928935
    ```

-6. Once you're satisfied with your code, try running `PerformanceTester.testStdDev()` vary N=1000,2000,3000,...,5000.
-Make a plot and place it the plot in the lab report, and answer the questions.
+2. Once you're satisfied with your code, try running `PerformanceTester.testStdDev()` vary N=1000,2000,3000,...,5000.
+Make a plot and place it the plot in the lab report, and answer the questions in the document.

-As you progress in this course (let alone the major/minor), you'll need to become more and more attuned to the running times of the algorithms you write.
+As you progress in this course (and in the major/minor), you'll need to be more and more attuned to the running times of the algorithms you write.
 The process you saw in this section demonstrates how computer scientists have to think!

 #### Part 5.
-Median Analysis
+Last Problem!
 Finally, let's try analyzing a tougher one.
 Open up the `RuntimeTester` class, and look for the `median()` method.
 Try to appreciate how it calculates the median element in a list.
 (The median is the element with an equal number of elements less than, and greater than it.)
 Hypothesize what the best, worst, and average cases of this algorithm would be for both ordered and unordered lists.

 1. Now open your Lab Report back up.
 For each best/worst/average case, write down: (A) the scenario under which that case would be observed, and (B) the corresponding running time function, $$T(n)$$.